 Teachers: Dr Arto Tolonen, Dr Jukka Majava and Professor Harri Haapasalo from the Industrial Engineering and Management Research Unit, University of Oulu.
 The combination of their strong industrial background and the latest research knowledge provide a holistic view on the course topics.

-Registration: Please, register to the First Intensive training school (Oulu) until 31st of July, 2017 here as limited number of places are available.
+Registration: Please, register to the First Intensive training school (Oulu) here as limited number of places are available.
+The deadline for registration is continued until 9th of August, 2017.

 Fees: No registration fee is required.
-Project offers coffee breaks, other costs are covered by participant´s own funding.
+Project offers coffee breaks, other costs (hotel, travel etc.) are covered by participant´s own funding.

 Programme, accommodation and other practical level information: click here

-Teachers: Dr Arto Tolonen, Dr Jukka Majava and Professor Harri Haapasalo from the Industrial Engineering and Management Research Unit, University of Oulu.
+Teachers: Professor Harri Haapasalo, Dr. Janne Härkönen and Dr. Jukka Majava from the Industrial Engineering and Management Research Unit, University of Oulu, Finland.

 University of Oulu, Finland (Coordinator)